 YTD – Year to date – Often used when sharing sales numbers or a certain metric since the beginning of the calendar year.

-Let me know if the comments if I missed anything.
 I will continually add to this page as needed if new acronyms pop up.
-If you found this page helpful, please consider sharing using one of the buttons below.
+If you found this page helpful, please consider sharing.